Could Houdini escape the grave? After ten years of Halloween seances, this recording was the last attempt to contact him in the afterlife.

 It was said somewhere that if anyone could have escaped the afterlife, it would have been Harry Houdini.
 The famed illusionist could escape from anything, including straight jackets and prison cells.

 Later in life, Houdini became devoted to discrediting the rising belief in spiritualism.
-He felt spiritualists, who claimed to be able to contact the dead, were doing nothing more than taking advantage of grieving family members.
+He felt spiritualists, who claimed to be able to communicate with the dead, were doing nothing more than taking advantage of grieving family members.
 Houdini made a pact with his wife, Bess, that if he died he would attempt to contact her with a coded message only they would know.